November 18 1990: The third Broadway revival of Fiddler On the Roof opened at the George Gershwin Theatre.

 Read more: Songfacts

-November 18, 1997: The Titanic soundtrack is released.
-The only track with vocals, "My Heart Will Go On" by Celine Dion, became a worldwide smash hit.
-It won the 1997 Academy Award for Best Original Song as well as the Golden Globe Award for Best Original Song in 1998.
+November 18, 1997: The Titanic soundtrack was released.
+The only track with vocals, "My Heart Will Go On" by Celine Dion, became a worldwide smash hit and won the 1997 Academy Award for Best Original Song and the Golden Globe Award for Best Original Song in 1998.

 "Over My Head (Cable Car) is about a fight that Fray singer/pianist Isaac Slade had with his brother Caleb - who is nicknamed "Cable Car" - back when Caleb still played bass for The Fray before getting kicked out in 2002.
 Isaac wanted Caleb to leave the band because Caleb wasn't so great.
 This song is about a conflict told through Caleb's eyes.